-Label Description Next Header Filter Specify the IPv6 next header filter for this ACE.
-Any: No IPv6 next header filter is specified ("don't-care").
-Specific: If you want to filter a specific IPv6 next header filter with this ACE, choose this value.
+Label Description Next HeaderSpecify the IPv6 next header filter for this ACE.Next HeaderAny: No IPv6 next header filter is specified ("don't-care").FilterSpecific: If you want to filter a specific IPv6 next header filter with this ACE, ch this value.
 A field for entering an IPv6 next header filter appears.
-Next Header Value When Specific is selected for the IPv6 next header value, you can enter a specific value.
-The allowed range is 0 to 255 .
-A frame that hits this ACE matches this IPv6 protocol value.
-SIP Filter Specify the source IPv6 filter for this ACE.
-Any: No source IPv6 filter is specified.
+Next Header Value The allowed range is U to 255 .
+A frame that hits this ACE matches this IPv6 protoc SIP Filter Specify the source IPv6 filter for this ACE.
+Any : No source IPv6 filter is specified.
 (Source IPv6 filter is "don't-care".)
-Specific: Source IPv6 filter is set to Network.
+Specific : Source IPv6 filter is set to Network.
 Specify the source IPv6 address and source IPv6 mask in the SIP Address fields that appear.